sf-wdi-19-20/modules/w7_d4_2_testing/README.md

 1. Write a `full_name` instance method in the `User` model to pass the test you added.

-1. Write a spec for a `generate_username` method that combines the first letter of a user's first name with the user's full last name and a random 2 digit number.
+1. Write a spec for a `generate_username` method that combines the first letter of a user's first name with the user's full last name and a random 2 digit number (10 to 99).
 All letters should be changed to lower case.
 Examples:

   ```ruby
   # user1 has first_name "Cameron", last_name "Jacoby"